sguox002/leetcode/review/hard_rev.md

 410	Split Array Largest Sum    		42.4%	Hard
 Given an array which consists of non-negative integers and an integer m, you can split the array into m non-empty continuous subarrays.
-Write an algorithm to minimize the largest sum among these m subarrays. typical binary search problem
+Write an algorithm to minimize the largest sum among these m subarrays. typical binary search problem search in the range, [max_element, total_sum] could have multiple choices, we need find the first true.

 ```cpp
     int splitArray(vector<int>& nums, int m) {
         //the sum is between the max and the sum of all elements